hasan-ston/web-scalability-notes/chp5_DataLayer.md

 - More disk space used temporarily
 - More data to scan during reads

----

 ## Summary

-Scaling the data layer is usually the most challenging area of a web application.

 You can achieve horizontal scalability by:
 1. Carefully designing your application